 ‘Much to the delight of the dinner ladies at my college I had a small part in the ATV soap opera Crossroads.
 They couldn’t work out how I could have been on the telly at 5.30pm and back in the queue for dinner at 6.30pm.
 When I was about nineteen a two-part Saturday Night Thriller was shot at my parents’ house called Dark Secret.
 I actually worked for the Prop-buyer, ‘Can you get me five freshly killed rabbits for tomorrow morning?’ but we were all persuaded to appear in the final scene, as visitors to our own house.
 I wore another ridiculous pink costume.
 It does not look good as a credit on my Imdb page – but never mind.

 ‘The next summer I appeared in The Two Ronnies, which was so exciting as I got to rub Ronnie Barker’s big fat tummy in their popular spoof detective series Charley Farley and Piggy Malone.
-Ideal work for a student as it was shot in the summer vacation.
+This was ideal work for a student as it was shot in the summer vacation.
 Since I had a proper part with scripted dialogue I went on to receive residuals.
-A repeat free for £50 arrived only a few months ago.
+A repeat free for £50 arrived forty years later.
 It was such a surprise.
 If you write to the BBC and ask for more of Charley Farley you might get to see me an a yashmak and I might remain solvent.
 The story ends with a crane lowering a wooden crate onto Southampton docks.
-The front bursts open and I march out playing ‘For All the Saints’on a trombone followed by eleven other ladies in pink dresses making up the band.
+The front bursts open and I march out playing ‘For All the Saints’ on a trombone, followed by eleven other ladies in pink dresses making up the band.
 My grandmother once worked at the same dockyard.
-She was driving an ambulance there after the D-day landings, anxiously looking for her own son.
+She was driving an ambulance there after the D-day landings, anxiously searching for her own son.

 Please note that I am not standing on anything in this photograph taken with Ronnie Corbett.